-Our new Shared Repository Service can help you establish your own research repository as part of our shared cluster or as a standalone service
+Our repository service can help you establish your own research repository as part of our shared cluster or as a standalone service

 Research repositories are embedded in the scholarly publication and research process.
 They enable institutions to share their work with colleagues worldwide, with a few clicks of a button and in accordance with funder open access mandates.